Subtitle-Archival-Initiative/anime-subtitle-archival/Doujin Work [a5071]/SpoonSubs/README.md

 ## Notes

 Every episode has a "Karaoke" and a "No Karaoke" track, although the Karaoke track just adds song lyrics.
+Typesetting is hardsubbed.